TouK/nussknacker/README.md

 - [nussknacker-flink-compatibility](https://github.com/TouK/nussknacker-flink-compatibility) - Toolbox providing backward compatibility for older Flink's versions
 - [prinz-nussknacker](https://github.com/prinz-nussknacker/prinz) - Nussknacker integration with ML models and model registries - currently supports [mlflow](https://mlflow.org/)
 - [nussknacker-benchmarks](https://github.com/TouK/nussknacker-benchmarks) - micro and e2e benchmarks visualization

+## Contribution

+Nussknacker is an open source project - contribution is welcome.
+Read how to do it in [Contributing guide](CONTRIBUTING.md).
+There you can also find out how to build and run development version of Nussknacker.

 ## License